mattdotts/Investigation-Docs/OfferUp.md

 **INFORMATION OfferUp REQUIRES TO IDENTIFY TARGET ACCOUNT**

-OfferUp legal department advises the following:
+OfferUp legal department advises the following information is required:

 * Suspect username
 * Approximate date and time of transaction